init-pixel/blender-addon-docs/docs/Node_Switcher/overview.md

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/ZFIZPFnB7xc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>   -->

-#### Hard Switcher: Hard value based switching for arbitrary uniform socket types.
+#### Hard Switcher:
+Hard value based switching for arbitrary uniform socket types.
 ![Hard Switching](gifs/hard_switching.gif){: style="width:400px"}

-#### Soft Switcher: Blended value based switching for arbitrary uniform socket types
+#### Soft Switcher:
+Blended value based switching for arbitrary uniform socket types.
 ![Blended Switching](gifs/blended_frames.gif){: style="width:400px"}

-#### Weighted average switch: Create a node network that calculates a weighted overage of the inputs.
+#### Weighted average switch:
+Create a node network that calculates a weighted overage of the inputs.
 Not compatible with shader socket types.
 ![Weighted Average Switching](gifs/weighted_average_blending.gif){: style="width:400px"}

 ## Parameters
 ### ID Key from Selected
 ![New ID Keyer](images/new_id_switch.png){: style="width:400px"}

 **Important**: High value resolution and low sample intervals rarely improve color detection but will greatly increase node creation time.

-* **Value Resolution**: The color depth to use for sampling.
+* Value Resolution: The color depth to use for sampling.
-* **Sample Interval**: The spatial interval to use for sampling.
+* Sample Interval: The spatial interval to use for sampling.
 Eg. A sample of 4 means a 1024x1024 image will be processed as 256x256
-* **ID Limit**: The maximum number of IDs that will be output.
+* ID Limit: The maximum number of IDs that will be output.
 Use a higher value than you need to account for noise, backgrounds, and padding.
-* **Socket Type**: The socket types to be used for switch inputs.
+* Socket Type: The socket types to be used for switch inputs.
 ### ID Switch node

 ![ID Switch Node](images/id_switch_node.png){: style="width:400px"}
-* **Result**: The switched result
+* Result: The switched result
-* **Mask 0...**: The keying results as individual masks
+* Mask 0..: The keying results as individual masks
-* **ID Map**: ID Map (or other color input) to key.
+* ID Map: ID Map (or other color input) to key.
-* **Tolerance**: Tolerance of the keying.
+* Tolerance: Tolerance of the keying.
 Increase make the keying colors less strict
-* **Gamma**: Gamma of each mask.
+* Gamma**: Gamma of each mask.
 The contrast of each internal masking operation.
 ### New Switcher From Selected

 ![New Switch From Selected](images/new_switch.png){: style="width:400px"}
-* **Socket Type**: Tolerance of the keying.
+* Socket Type: Tolerance of the keying.
 Increase make the keying colors less strict
-* **Switch Type**: Method of switching.
+* Switch Type: Method of switching.
 See [switching types](#switch-types) section for more details.

 ## New Node Groups
 * Value Lerp